mgesteiro/steppers/README.md

 [![full rotation video](media/full_rotation.jpg)](media/full_rotation.mp4)

-This difference may be caused by different factors: manufacturing, gear teeth engagement, missed steps, etc. Take into account also that the output shaft has quite a lot of play (4-6°), ought to loose gear teeth engagement.
+This difference may be caused by different factors: manufacturing, missed steps, etc. but mostly due to mechanical tolerances.
+The motor shaft, and the gearbox have some play, as the teeth engagement in every gear with the next isn't perfect, getting up to 4 to 6° of play in the output shaft.

+In the [EscornabotEXT](https://gitlab.com/xoan/escornabot-extlib/-/blob/master/src/EscornabotEXT.cpp#L135) and [Mirobot](https://github.com/mirobot/mirobot-arduino/blob/master/src/Mirobot.cpp#L207)'s code, they deal with this issue with _**anti-slack**_ routines.

 The code and the 3D printable models for this test are available in their respective folders in case you want to calibrate your own stepper motors.

 ## 3D models

-The *indicator* and *degrees sphere* models are available in the [`3D` folder](3D).
+The **dial** and the **hand** models are available in the [`3D` folder](3D).
 You can also take a look at my [FreeCAD repository](https://github.com/mgesteiro/FreeCAD-models) for these other models:

 [![28BYJ-48](https://github.com/mgesteiro/FreeCAD-models/blob/master/28BYJ-48/28BYJ-48.png)](https://github.com/mgesteiro/FreeCAD-models/tree/master/28BYJ-48)
 [![ULN2003](https://github.com/mgesteiro/FreeCAD-models/blob/master/ULN2003-driver-board/ULN2003-driver-board.png)](https://github.com/mgesteiro/FreeCAD-models/tree/master/ULN2003-driver-board)